 - Defending the rights of people with mental illness, and supporting the application of ethical principles in psychiatric services.

-The Prize, consisting of a diploma and a monetary award of 20,000 Swiss Francs, is awarded once every three years, usually during the World Congress of Psychiatry.
+The Prize consists of a diploma, an invitation to a World Congress of Psychiatry and a monetary reward.
+It is awarded once every three years, usually during the World Congress of Psychiatry.
 A scientific or cultural event related to the goals of the Foundation may complete the presentation ceremony.

 The Prize is funded by the Republic & Canton of Geneva (Switzerland) through the Geneva University Hospital, by the Swiss Federation of Psychiatrists and Psychotherapists, by the members of the Geneva Medical Association (AMGE), and by other donors.

-The next Award will be presented to the winner during the World Congress of Psychiatry in 2021.
+The next Award will be presented to the winner during the World Congress of Psychiatry on 2027.

 Guidelines for nominations may be found here